 Patients mention a doctor’s bedside manner in online forums more than any other factor, so you can do a lot to inspire would-be positive reviewers by making patients feel valued.
 Work on developing conversational strategies that instill trust without significantly lengthening patient visits.
 If you need to rush to get through a busy day, explain why.
 Also give the patient some avenue for seeking further information or asking questions, whether that takes the form of a nurse or physician’s assistant who can tackle their concerns or your promise to respond later via email.

-Request feedback from patients
+Request patient feedback

 Next, encourage patients to write good reviews.
 Directly asking for praise might turn off some patients, but there are a lot of ways to gently foster positive feedback.
 You might consider some of the following: